Force over Distance: Faster than Light

 Chloe looks at Rush.

 The scientist doesn’t say anything.
-He just gives her a little sweep of his hand.
-His face is amused.
+He gives her a little sweep of his hand, and his face is amused.
 Kinda wistful.
 More than a little fond.

 Dr. Rush can be a real jerk.